Chief of the Name: 1922–2003

 The Irish Free State, founded in 1922, gave no special recognition to the concept, but in 1938, the then Taoiseach, Éamon de Valera, at the inauguration of Dr. Douglas Hyde as the first President of Ireland, welcomed the incoming President with these words: "In you we greet the successor of our rightful princes and in your accession to office we hail the closing of the breach that has existed since the undoing of our nation at Kinsale".
 In 1948 the government suggested that there should be a "Council" of chiefs, accredited by the Herald, for emotive reasons.
 In Irish and English law a title is a possession, classed as an "incorporeal hereditament", but the 1937 Irish Constitution forbids the conferring of titles of nobility by the state, as well as the acceptance of titles of nobility or honour without the prior permission of the government.
 Therefore, the council was also a means of allowing them to use their titles, but only as honorifics and without any political function.
-In 1943 the Taoiseach (Irish Prime Minister) agreed with Edward McLysaght, then Chief Herald of Ireland, that the titles would be known as "designations" made by the Herald's Office to avoid the constitutional ban.
+In 1943 the Taoiseach (Irish Prime Minister) agreed with Edward MacLysaght, then Chief Herald of Ireland, that the titles would be known as "designations" made by the Herald's Office to avoid the constitutional ban.
 McLysaght deplored that anyone could perfectly legally describe themselves as "chief of the name" (such as The O'Rahilly) without having any written proof of descent, if nobody else claimed the very same title.
 In 1944–45, McLysaght recognised fifteen Chiefs of the Name whose lineages had been researched.

 Effectively a dual system ran from 1948 to 2003, where the government recognised the chiefs as such, but not their other titles.
 In such a case, for example, The McDermot, Prince of Coolavin would only be known as "The McDermot" to the Chief Herald, but would be addressed also as "Prince of Coolavin" by his fellow chiefs.

 Until 2003, an Irish "Chief of the Name" was a person recognised by the Chief Herald of Ireland as the most senior known male descendant of the last inaugurated or de facto chief of that name in power in Gaelic Ireland at or before the end of the 16th century.
 The practice was discontinued in 2003 owing to the "MacCarthy Mór" fraud (below).